 Single parents tell us that the lack of affordable and flexible childcare available locally often prevents them from entering (or re-entering) work.
 Research shows that single parents are particularly likely to work more hours if they had access to good quality childcare.
 Currently there is not enough affordable and accessible childcare:

-- Nearly of single parents surveyed had to borrow from friends, family or formal lenders to cover childcare costs
+- Nearly half of single parents surveyed had to borrow from friends, family or formal lenders to cover childcare costs

 - Single parents in London with a child under two can spend around half their disposable income on childcare